Are you looking for a list of the best stops on Going to the Sun Road in Glacier National Park?

 As the most popular way to experience the Going to the Sun Road, we too chose to explore the scenery from west to east as depicted by the order of the following stops that are listed.

-If you’re coming from the opposite direction, follow the list of best stops on Going to the Sun Road in reverse order.
+If you’re coming from the opposite direction, follow the list of stops on our Going to the Sun Road guide in reverse order.

 1. West Glacier: Mile 0